pavanmadiraju-leanix/leanix-mcp-integration/README.md

 2. Use the LeanIX GraphiQL interface to test your queries before implementing them in your tools.

 3. Check the server console for detailed error messages when tools fail.

+4. When using AI query generation:
+   - Be specific in your questions
+   - Include relevant filters or conditions in your natural language query
+   - Review the generated GraphQL query if results are unexpected

 ## Resources